-Pescadero lacks visitors because it hasn’t been developed: there’s no ranger station or visitor center, only two primitive trail camps, and no facilities.
-In fact, you can’t even drive into the center of the park; you have to hike in from a neighboring park or from the Tarwater trailhead, a remote dirt lot that's accessed by a single-lane road.
-Plans to develop the park — which included a proposal to generate income for the county by logging its forests — were fortunately defeated by local residents concerned about traffic.
+Pescadero might lack visitors because it hasn’t been developed: there’s no ranger station or visitor center, only two primitive trail camps, and no facilities.
+Plans to develop the park — which included a proposal to generate income for the county by logging its forests — were defeated by local residents concerned about traffic.
+So you can’t even drive into the center of the park; you have to hike in from a neighboring park or from the Tarwater trailhead, a remote dirt lot accessed by a single-lane road.

-As a result of its isolation, Pescadero is strikingly quiet and peaceful, with a complete lack of traffic noise that's something of a shock for those of us who frequent the suburban parks around San Francisco Bay.
-Surrounded by a seemingly endless expanse of conifer-clad hills, the park has a wild, remote feel that you just don't get closer to home.
+Surrounded by a seemingly endless expanse of conifer-clad hills, the park has a wild, remote feel and is strikingly quiet and peaceful, with a complete lack of traffic noise.
 What’s more, the park is close to the ocean and usually has refreshingly crisp and cool air in the summer, yet rarely gets the depressing all-day fog that cloaks the immediate coastline.

 Two smaller neighboring parks, Memorial Park and Sam McDonald Park, are more developed than Pescadero Creek, with extensive camping facilities and some nice trails.
 Memorial County Park has a large and very popular campground set in an old-growth redwood grove.
 Sam McDonald County Park has a series of group campgrounds located in second-growth redwoods; there’s also a horse camp and a hikers’ cabin.
 A fourth park, Heritage Grove, is a tiny and attractive redwood grove located on Alpine Road.
 Together, the four county parks are known as the Pescadero Creek Complex.

-The only staffed location in the Pescadero Creek Complex is the Memorial County Park entrance kiosk, where you can buy maps and ask about trail conditions.
+The only staffed location in the Pescadero Creek Complex is the Memorial County Park entrance kiosk.